hlspablo/hlspablo/README.md

 The main skills listed above are just the things I have been most in contact with, but I am capable of leading people and learning whatever is necessary to achieve my goals.

-I rarely give up on things I consider important.
+I never give up on things that I consider important.
 I am always learning and like to stay updated with all the latest technologies, especially those I work with, like React and React Native.

 ## Academic Background